 If you’re not ready to sell your car quite yet, simply try using it less.
 Even this small act may save you money each month.
 For example, if you’re spending $120 per month on gas but could ride public transportation for $30 per month, you may save over $1,000 on transportation in a year.

 It might be a difficult transition at first, but you may find that you appreciate the time you aren’t behind the wheel.
 Another potential way to save money on transportation is by shopping around for car insurance.
-If you haven’t done so in the last several years, it could we well worth it—especially if you have a good driving record.
+If you haven’t done so in the last several years, it could be well worth it — especially if you have a good driving record.

 6. Cook at Home

-You’re likely overworked and need to rest during your off hours, and it’s hard to find the time and energy to cook.
+You’re likely overworked and want to rest during your off hours, and it’s hard to find the time and energy to cook.
 But eating out is expensive.
-While it would be unreasonable to think that a medical resident could cook food for every meal, it may be worth taking a few hours each week to cook up a soup or casserole that can be eaten throughout the week.
-Alternatively, you can freeze individual grab-n-go meals.
-Making large batches of food could potentially save residents hundreds of dollars a month.
+While it may be unreasonable to think that a medical resident will cook every meal, it may be worth taking a few hours each week to make a batch of meals that you can eat throughout the week.
+Preparing meals and eating at home could potentially save residents hundreds of dollars a month.

 Like most people who attended medical school, there’s a very likely chance you took out student loans.
 Managing these loans while you’re living on an average resident salary may be important for your financial success.
 It is important to understand your loan repayment options as a medical resident.
 One of the first decisions you may want to make is whether you want your loans to go into forbearance or to make payments on your loans during residency.